Jon Mostad

 Reviews

-Christiania mannskor: Klang, Den klassiske CD-bloggen, Trond Erikson, 22.10.2015 (Norwegian, about LWC 1076.)
+Christiania mannskor: Klang, Den klassiske CD-bloggen, Trond Erikson, 22.10.2016, Norwegian.

-Dansk Musik Tidsskrift, 4, 1996-97, s.139-140 by Jens Cornelius (Danish; about ACD 4978,) English translation.
+Dansk Musik Tidsskrift, 4, 1996-97, p.
+139-140 by Jens Cornelius, Danish, about ACD 4978.
+English translation.

-Så lenge lyset skinner...
-Vårt land, 3rd of July,1996 by Olav Egil Aune (Norwegian, about ACD 4978.)
+Så lenge lyset skinner..., Vårt land, 3rd of July 1996 by Olav Egil Aune, Norwegian, about ACD 4978.

-Fanfare, volume 13, Issues 1-2, s.
-62 by Joel Flegler 1989 (about the recording of Towards Balance on NCDB 4948):
+Fanfare, volume 13, Issues 1-2, 1989, p.
+62 by Joel Flegler, about the recording of Towards Balance on NCDB 4948:

 “Jon Mostad (b 1942) contributes Towards Balance, for orchestra (1977-78), a splendid little piece that reminds me just a bit of a couple of John Adams’s things: The date precludes suspicions of borrowed inspirations.
 More a case of shared Zeitgeist."